-The transition period of the withdrawal agreement is coming to an end – namely December 31, 2020.
-The state of the negotiations shows that there is no free trade agreement with the EU to be expected at this point in time.
-Further, the UK no longer benefits from the 40 valid free trade agreements that the EU negotiated on behalf of member states.
+Despite the unexpectedly quick agreement with the UK at the end of 2020, there will be significant cuts as far as preference calculations are concerned.
+For example, the UK no longer benefits from the 40 valid free trade agreements negotiated by the EU on behalf of the member states.
 Now, one might think that this is a purely British problem.
 But in our globalized industry, such a far-reaching change is not without consequences for the entire economy and its production and supply chains.
-Many German companies are more closely linked to the British economy than one might assume.
+Many German companies are more closely linked to the British economy than one might think.

-However, the particular crux for preference calculation is that all input materials of British origin are no longer considered EU goods.
-They are therefore to be treated as goods without preferential origin or third-country goods, with all the consequences this has for costing.
+The particular crux for preference calculation, however, is that all input materials of British origin are no longer considered EU goods.
+They must therefore be treated as goods without preferential origin or as third-country goods, with all the consequences this has for costing.
 As a result, products manufactured in-house by German companies could also lose their EU origin if the proportion of non-preferential input materials increases accordingly.

 - adjusted the validity of supplier declarations accordingly and deactivated their extension if necessary,

-- goods ever supplied by British suppliers as well as originating goods from European suppliers with British reference set to “no preference”,
+- set the goods ever supplied by British suppliers as well as originating goods from European suppliers with British reference to “no preference”,

 - Calculations have been re-triggered accordingly and thus